hmslima/sambahsacompletegrammar/sambahsa.md

 Can you understand how the language works?
 In the sambahsa logic you don't speak “the secreatry” or “the man”, but “she secretary” and “he man”.
-Have in mind that the articles suffers the declination as well as the pronouns.
-For animals we don't use the article “id”, but the article “el”, animals have gender too, they are not things!
+Bear in mind that the articles suffers the declination as well as the pronouns.

 ***The***** dog loves *****the***** woman – ***el* kwaun lieubht *iam* gwen {el kwAon liöbt yam gwen}

-The same applies to an article as an indirect object, it is in the dative
-case:
+Articles suffer declination:

 ***The***** *****(female)***** manager sent *****the***** e-mail
 *****for the***** *****(male)***** president –** *ia* manager yisit *id*